One year ago today, the stage and screen acting great Alan Rickman died of cancer.

 Watch the full prank, below:

-Radcliffe said in a statement on Thursday:
+Radcliffe said in a statement on after hearing of Rickman's passing:

 As an actor he was one of the first of the adults on Potter to treat me like a peer rather than a child.
 Working with him at such a formative age was incredibly important and I will carry the lessons he taught me for the rest of my life and career.
 Film sets and theatre stages are all far poorer for the loss of this great actor and man.